YunweiSun/Projet-TIP/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

+- loadData.py
+- network.py
-- dataLoader.py
+- resnet18.py
-- neutralNetwork.py
+- resnet18_g.py
-- training.py
+- train_test.py

-These three files need to be in the same directory as the isic-2020-resized folder, tu run the code, run train_test.py.
+These three files need to be in the same directory as the isic-2020-resized folder, to run the code, first run img-csv.py to put all names of test images in test.csv, then run train_test.py.